russross/codegrinder/README.md

     which can run as part of the same service, or can be hosted on separate servers.

-    a)  The TA service: this manages bookkeeping and runs on top of PostgreSQL.
+    a.
+The TA service: this manages bookkeeping and runs on top of PostgreSQL.
 It interfaces with an LMS by acting as an LTI tool provider.
 An LMS such as Canvas hosts an assignment page, and directs students to the TA service complete with